-To change the system configuration physically while the system is booted, use the xtwarmswap command to remove or add one or more blades.
-The xtwarmswap command runs on the SMW and coordinates with the xtnlrd daemon to take the necessary steps to perform warm swap operations.
-See the xtwarmswap(8) man page for additional information about using the xtwarmswap command.
+To change the system configuration physically while the system is booted, use the xtwarmswap command to remove or add one or more blades or to remove or add a high-speed network (HSN) cable.

-Caution: When reserving nodes for maintenance, an admindown of any node in use by a current batch job can cause a subsequent aprun in the job to fail; instead, it is recommended that a batch subsystem be used to first reserve nodes for maintenance, and then verify that a node is not in use by a batch job prior to setting a node to admindown.
+Caution: When reserving nodes for maintenance, an admindown of any node in use by a current batch job can cause a subsequent aprun in the job to fail.
+Instead, it is recommended that a batch subsystem be used to first reserve nodes for maintenance, and then verify that a node is not in use by a batch job prior to setting a node to admindown.
 Contact your Cray service representative to reserve nodes for maintenance.